Multitask Soft Option Learning: PRELIMINARIES

-\subsection{Planning as inference}
+\subsection{PLANNING AS INFERENCE}

-Planning as inference (\gls{PAI}) \citep{todorov2008general,toussaint2009robot,kappen2012optimal} frames \gls{RL} as a probabilistic-inference problem \citep{levine2018reinforcement}.
+Planning as inference (\gls{PAI}) \citep{todorov2008general,levine2018reinforcement} frames \gls{RL} as a probabilistic inference problem.
 The agent learns a distribution $q_\phi(a|s)$ over actions $a$ given states $s$, i.e., a policy, parameterized by $\phi$, which induces a distribution over trajectories~\(\tau\) of length $T$, i.e., $\tau = (s_1, a_1, s_2, \ldots, a_T, s_{T+1})$: This can be seen as a structured variational approximation of the optimal trajectory distribution.
 Note that the true initial state probability $\rho(s_1)$ and transition probability $P(s_{t+1}|s_t,a_t)$ are used in the variational posterior, as we can only control the policy, not the environment.

-An advantage of this formulation is that we can incorporate information both from prior knowledge, in the form of a prior policy distribution, and the task at hand through a likelihood function that is defined in terms of the achieved reward.
+A significant advantage of this formulation is that it is straightforward to incorporate information both from prior knowledge, in the form of a prior policy distribution, and the task at hand through a likelihood function that is defined in terms of the achieved reward.
 The prior policy $p(a_t|s_t)$ can be specified by hand or, as in our case, learned (see \cref{sec:method}).
-To incorporate the reward, we introduce a binary {\em optimality variable} $\mathcal O_t$ \citep{levine2018reinforcement}, whose likelihood is highest along the optimal trajectory that maximizes return: $ p(\O_t=1|s_t,a_t) = \exp\big(r(s_t,a_t) / \beta\big). $ The constraint $r \in (-\infty,0]$ can be relaxed without changing the inference procedure \citep{levine2018reinforcement}.
+To incorporate the reward, we introduce a binary {\em optimality variable} $\mathcal O_t$ \citep{levine2018reinforcement}, whose likelihood is highest along the optimal trajectory that maximizes return: $ p(\O_t=1|s_t,a_t) = \exp\big(r(s_t,a_t) / \beta\big) $, where for $\beta\to 0$ we recover the original \gls{RL} problem.
+The constraint $r \in (-\infty,0]$ can be relaxed without changing the inference procedure \citep{levine2018reinforcement}.
 For brevity, we denote $\mathcal O_t = 1$ as $\mathcal O_t \equiv (\mathcal O_t = 1)$.
-If a given prior policy $p(a_t|s_t)$ explores the state-action space sufficiently, then $p(\!\tau, \O_{1:T}\!)$ is the distribution of desirable trajectories. \gls{PAI} aims to find a policy such that the variational posterior in \cref{eq:variational_posterior} approximates this distribution by minimizing the \gls{KL} divergence
+If a given prior policy $p(a_t|s_t)$ explores the state-action space sufficiently, then $p(\!\tau, \O_{1:T}\!)$ is the distribution of desirable trajectories. \gls{PAI} aims to find a policy such that the variational posterior in \cref{eq:variational_posterior} approximates this distribution by minimizing the \gls{KL} divergence:

-\subsection{Multi-task learning}
+\subsection{MULTI-TASK LEARNING}